slatex/stexls/README.md

 get an overview of the import graph in case you want to verify the decision to remove the reported location.
 4. Import statements are only local to the module they are in.
 But there are some imports that should be local to {omdoc} and {definition} environments.
 These environments are not tracked, which is why there are some false positives like: `LinkWarning - Multiple imports of module "peano-axioms/MODULE", first imported in line 28, column 6.`
+5. Noverbs are tracked but not handled yet.